-- Take out your spare tire and tire changing tools.
-They’re stored in your trunk, under your car, on the rear door or in storage cubbies on the sides of your trunk area.
-(Check your owner’s manual.)
+- Take out your spare and lug wrench.
+These tire-changing tools are typically located in your trunk, under your car, on the rear door or in storage cubbies on the sides of your trunk.

-- Loosen the lug nuts by turning the wrench counterclockwise (lefty-loosey).
-They’ll probably be on tight, so use your full weight or your foot, if needed.
+- Loosen the lug nuts on the flat tire by turning the wrench counterclockwise — they’re probably on very tight, so get ready to use your full body weight or foot if needed!

-- Use the jack to raise the car.
-The jack goes on the metal (not plastic) frame under your car just behind the front tire or in front of the rear tire — depending which is flat.
-Sometimes the spot is helpfully marked with a little notch.
+- Raise the car by placing the jack under the metal frame of your car, just behind the front tire or in front of the rear tire — depending on which one is flat.

-- Take off the lug nuts.
-Keep them together so they’re easy to find later.
+- Remove the lug nuts.
+Be sure to keep them together so they’re easy to find later!

-- Pull off the flat tire, and put on your spare.
+- Pull off the flat tire and replace it with your spare.

-- Using your hand, put the lug nuts on twisting clockwise (righty-tighty) as tightly as you can.
+- Using your hand, put the lug nuts back on as tightly as you can, twisting them clockwise.

 - Lower the jack until the tire touches the ground.